google/starthinker/tutorials/Bulkdozer/Installation_and_User_guides.md

 #### Add a new recipe to the StarThinker platform:
-1. Navigate to [https://bulkdozer-starthinker.appspot.com](https://bulkdozer-starthinker.appspot.com ) and login
-using your Google account.
+1. Navigate to the StarThinker web UI, and login using your Google account.

->In case the StarThinker platform is hosted under a different local domain, browse to the equivalent relative path.

 2. Click on the *‘plus’* sign button to the right of the *'Recipes'* title.